daizigege/Identity_hider/README.md

 @article{wang2024seeing,
-  title={Seeing is not believing: An identity hider for human vision privacy protection}, author={Wang, Tao and Zhang, Yushu and Yang, Zixuan and Xiao, Xiangli and Zhang, Hua and Hua, Zhongyun}, journal={IEEE Transactions on Biometrics, Behavior, and Identity Science}, year={2024}, doi={10.1109/TBIOM.2024.3449849}
+  title={Seeing is not believing: An identity hider for human vision privacy protection}, author={Wang, Tao and Zhang, Yushu and Yang, Zixuan and Xiao, Xiangli and Zhang, Hua and Hua, Zhongyun}, journal={IEEE Trans.
+Biometrics, Behav., Identity Sci.}, year={2024}, doi={10.1109/TBIOM.2024.3449849}
 }